MaineroFrancisco/Ray_Tracing_In_One_Weekend/README.md

 This repo is intended as a practice over Ray Tracing concepts and practical implementation.

-09/08/2025
+Follows through next book on the series: [_Ray Tracing the Next Week_](https://raytracing.github.io/books/RayTracingTheNextWeek.html).

-Start follow through next book on the series: 'Ray Tracing the Next Week'.
+TODO: Implement other primitives beside quads.